Building an Analytics and AI Strategy? Don’t Overlook These 5 Key Components

 Strategic analytics planning is key to transforming internal audit functions into value-adding components of an organization.
 By developing specific KPIs, conducting regular strategy assessments, planning for the long term, performing gap analyses, and securing executive buy-in, organizations can harness the power of data and AI to drive change and gain a competitive advantage.

 Internal audit teams should strive to be seen as innovators and valuable partners within their organizations by leveraging data and analytics to make impactful contributions.
 By following the strategies outlined, audit functions can motivate their teams, garner stakeholder appreciation, and actually add value to their organizations.
-For a deep dive into the subject, join me for my upcoming free CPE webinar with AuditBoard, “How to Build Your Analytics and AI Strategy” on July 11, 2024.
+To learn more, watch the on-demand recording of my webinar, “How to Build Your Analytics and AI Strategy.”

 Trent Russell is the Founder of Greenskies Analytics, where he develops audit analytics strategies, helps Internal Audit teams launch their data analytics initiatives, makes the analytics initiatives actually work, and moves Internal Audit teams up the analytics maturity model.
 In addition to serving his clients, Trent also hosts The Audit Podcast and facilitates quarterly audit analytics roundtables.
 Connect with Trent on LinkedIn.